DevelopingHCP/structural-pipeline/README.md

 ### Rebuild the docker image

-In the top directory of `structural-pipeline`, use git to switch to the branch you want to build, and enter:
+In the top directory of `dhcp-structural-pipeline`, use git to switch to the branch you want to build, and enter:

 ```
 $ docker build -t biomedia/dhcp-structural-pipeline:latest .